contrast-zone/t-rewriter.js/README.md

 ## 3. project specifics

-*Systemath* takes an input file, an arbitrary metaprogram, and constructs an output file from the input file using the metaprogram.
-The metaprogram is actually a set of formulas similar to those in mathematics with the difference that the *systemath* formulas may transform not only math expressions, but also any kind of s-exprs.
+*Systelog* takes an input file, an arbitrary metaprogram, and constructs an output file from the input file using the metaprogram.
+The metaprogram is actually a set of formulas similar to those in mathematics with the difference that the *systelog* formulas may transform not only math expressions, but also any kind of s-exprs.

-To get a glimpse on how a *systemath* metaprogram looks like, here's a quick example:
+To get a glimpse on how a *systelog* metaprogram looks like, here's a quick example:

 ```
 /*
-    Systemath cat/dog decision example
+    Systelog cat/dog decision example
 */

 (